seanoughton/test-dd-answers/answers.md

    - In the datadog.yaml file, you add tags as key value pairs, an example would be `tags: <KEY_1>:<VALUE_1>, <KEY_2>:<VALUE_2>, <KEY_3>:<VALUE_3>`
    - Here is a screenshot of how to add the tags in the datadog.yaml file.
    - ![change yaml](./datadog-images/section-2/add-tags-yaml-file.png)

-   - You can see the tags in the DataDog web portal in the Host Map Page which you can get to either through the infrastructure menu by selecting Host Map or by clicking on Expanded Host map
+   - You can see the tags in the DataDog web portal in the Host Map Page which you can get to either through the Infrastructure menu by selecting Host Map or by clicking on Expanded Host map
    - Here is a screenshot of that:

    - ![get to host map](./datadog-images/section-2/how-to-get-to-host-map.png)
    -
    - Here is a screenshot of my host and it's tags on the Host Map page
    - ![host and tags](./datadog-images/section-2/tags-ws.png)

 2. Install a database and Datadog Integration
 3. Create a custom Agent check which submits a metric named my_metric
    - submits metric with random value between 0 and 1000